 Then Jesus was led by the Spirit into the wilderness to be tempted by the devil.
 After fasting forty days and forty nights, he was hungry.
 The tempter came to him and said, “If you are the Son of God, tell these stones to become bread.”

 Jesus answered, “It is written: ‘Man shall not live on bread alone, but on every word that comes from the mouth of God.’”
 (Matthew 4:1-4)

 Here we see a parallel to when Shaytan tempted Adam and Eve in Paradise.
 You may recall that in that temptation the forbidden fruit was ‘… good for food…’ and that was one reason why it was so tempting.
-In this case, with Isa (PBUH) having fasted (and this fast had no stop – no iftar – or breaking of the fast each evening) for such a long period the thought of bread was understandably tempting.
-But this outcome was different from Adam since the prophet Isa al Masih (PBUH) resisted the temptation while Adam did not.
+In this case, Isa (PBUH) was fasting continuously for such a long period the thought of bread was understandably tempting.
+But this outcome was different from Adam’s since the prophet Isa al Masih (PBUH) resisted the temptation while Adam did not.

 But why was he not allowed to eat during these 40 days?
-The injil does not tell us specifically, but the Zabur had predicted that the coming Servant would be a representative for the Jewish nation of Israel.
-The nation of Israel, under the prophet Musa (PBUH), had wandered for 40 years in the desert eating only food (called manna) from heaven.
+The Injil does not tell us specifically, but the Zabur had predicted that the coming Servant would be a representative of the Jewish nation of Israel.
+The nation of Israel, under the prophet Musa (PBUH), had wandered in the desert for 40 years, eating only food (called manna) from heaven.
 The 40 days of fasting and meditating on the Word of God as spiritual food was a symbolic re-enactment of that time in the desert as the promised Servant.

-The second temptation was equally difficult.
+The second temptation was equally tricky.
 The Injil tells us that

 Then the devil took him to the holy city and had him stand on the highest point of the temple.
 “If you are the Son of God,” he said, “throw yourself down.
 For it is written: